danriley11/Symbio/README.md

 I understand the task was to test my Java knowledge, however I have chosen to do it with a react.js as i believe it's a higher priority to exemplify content/logic than to struggle using another language which could later be learned outside the context of a test.

 ## Passion & Confidence in Learning

 I'm confident i'd be able to pickup other languages given the chance.
 I learn best through reverse-engineering and building up from smaller components/building blocks.

 ## Context

 Unfortunately i've only been able to work on this project across the span of a single day as i've been feeling very unwell the past 3 days and have a sisters wedding the day after this submission.
 Life isn't always going to be this hectic however I hope it helps that i had & have every intention of completing this within and outside the alotted time for this task.

 ## Learnings from this task

 1. I've learnt that breaking down a string and converting to a value can be quite tricky when also linked with comparing two sets of strings
 2. Boundaries and edge-cases require testing and validation before moving on.
 It's easier to spend more time at the beginning than resolving bugs at the end
    > However this doesn't rule out learning how to resolve earlier bugs from later code.

 ## Known Bugs

-1. Hands: 9,9,T,6,6 vs 8,8,8,5,7 results in Player1 Winning.
-HighCard compares the T to 8
+1. ~~Hands: 9,9,T,6,6 vs 8,8,8,5,7 results in Player1 Winning.
+HighCard compares the T to 8~~
+2. Hands: 9,9,T,8,6 vs 8,8,4,6,7 results in Player2 Winning.
+Sorting algorithm outputs: T,9,9,8,6 vs 8,8,7,6,4.
+Pair comparison is never triggered.

 # Getting Started with Create React App